ANNUAL GENERAL MEETING

 The AGM, along with UCASU’s trustee board, are the highest decision-making bodies for the union.
 We have several processes and groups that inform how we work as an organisation, from referenda all the way down to our liberation groups.
 You can get involved at every level.

-- Receive the report of the Trustees on the Union’s activities since the previous AGM
+- Receive the report of the Trustees on the Union’s activities in the previous university year

 - Appointment of the auditors